top of page

 Revision timetables

-A revision timetable is a plan for how your teen is going to cover all of their revision in time for their exams.
-There's no one-size-fits-all to revision timetables.
-Help your teen figure out what works best for them.
-They might want to use their school diary, make a checklist, create a personalised timetable (you can download an editable version of the example below) or use an app on their phone.
+A revision timetable is a plan for how your teen is going to cover all their revision in time for their exams.
+There’s no one-size-fits-all to revision timetables, so help your teen figure out what works best for them.
+They might want to use their school diary, make a checklist, create a personalised timetable, or use an app on their phone.

-Sit with your child and help them create their own revision timetable, planning months ahead of exam time - not just weeks before!
-Smaller, regular revisions sessions are usually much more productive than cramming (or leaving everything to the last minute, which increases stress) so starting revision well in advance is a good strategy.
+Sit with your child and help them create their own revision timetable, planning months ahead of exam time, not just weeks before.
+Smaller, regular revision sessions are usually much more productive than cramming (or leaving everything to the last minute, which increases stress), so starting revision well in advance is a good strategy.

 Goal setting

-As well as long term goals, help them break down their different revision goals, so they will get a sense of achievement after every revision session (i.e answer question 1 on page 23 of the textbook).
-Feeling that they have done what they set out to do will positively reinforce and encourage them to start their next revision session feeling capable rather than over-whelmed.
+As well as long-term goals, help them break down their different revision goals, so they get a sense of achievement after every session (for example, answer question 1 on page 23 of the textbook).
+Feeling that they’ve done what they set out to do positively reinforces progress and encourages them to start their next session feeling capable rather than overwhelmed.

 Start early

 Try to get your child to start their revision by 9am at the latest.
-This is likely to be when their morning exams happen, so by starting their revision at this time they are training their brain to be alert and fully engaged in the morning.
+This is likely to be when their morning exams happen, so by starting revision at this time they’re training their brain to be alert and fully engaged in the morning.

 Keep subject focus

-They might be taking lots of subjects at GCSE but try to stick to just two or three subjects on weeknights to help them stay focused and block the sessions into chunks with short breaks in between.
-For example, rather than suggest revision from 7 pm until 9 pm, have revision in 25 minute stretches with five minute breaks in between.
-This doesn’t mean they can’t spend 50 minutes on one subject, it just allows them to rest their eyes and change thinking patterns by taking a break in between.
+They might be taking lots of subjects at GCSE, but try to stick to just two or three on weeknights to help them stay focused, and block the sessions into chunks with short breaks in between.
+For example, rather than revision from 7pm until 9pm, have revision in 25-minute stretches with five-minute breaks in between.
+This doesn’t mean they can’t spend 50 minutes on one subject; it just lets them rest their eyes and change thinking patterns by taking a break.

 Factor in relaxation time

-You can also make sure they are taking longer breaks by including activities that are not related to revision so that they can still enjoy time with friends and family and their hobbies.
-Even in the lead up to exam time, taking time out is crucial.
-It’s important that as well as outlining when they will be revising, they can also see that they have dedicated time for fun things too.
+Make sure they’re taking longer breaks by including activities that aren’t related to revision, so they can still enjoy time with friends and family and their hobbies.
+Even in the lead-up to exams, taking time out is crucial.
+It’s important that, as well as outlining when they’ll be revising, they can also see they have dedicated time for fun things too.

 Be strict yet flexible